 Agency Operations.
 In our agency operations, the search and examination function is performed by an independent agent or the agent may purchase the search and examination from us.
 In either case, the agent is responsible to ensure that the search and examination is completed.
 The agent thus retains the majority of the title premium collected, with the balance remitted to the title underwriter for bearing the risk of loss in the event that a claim is made under the title insurance policy.
 Independent agents may select among several title underwriters based upon their relationship with the underwriter, the amount of the premium "split" offered by the underwriter, the overall terms and conditions of the agency agreement and the scope of services offered to the agent.
 Premium splits vary by geographic region.
-Our relationship with each agent is governed by an agency agreement defining how the agent issues a title insurance policy on our behalf.
-The agency agreement also sets forth the agent's liability to us for policy losses attributable to the agent's errors.
-An agency agreement is usually terminable without cause upon 30 days' notice or immediately for cause.
+Our relationship with each agent is governed by an agency agreement defining how the agent is usually terminable without cause upon 30 days' notice or immediately for cause.
 In determining whether to engage or retain an independent agent, we consider the agent's experience, financial condition and loss history.
 For each agent with whom we enter into an agency agreement we maintain financial and loss experience records.
 We also conduct periodic audits of our agents.